gbaeke/aks-deep-dive/kustomize/00-get-started/README.md

 The only thing we need to do is to run `kustomize build` in the folder containing the `kustomization.yaml` file.
 The kustomize tool can be installed with package managers such as Brew and Chocolatey.
 For more information, see https://kubectl.docs.kubernetes.io/installation/kustomize/.

-You can also use Kustomize directly from `kubectl` it has Kustomize built-in.
+You can also use Kustomize directly from `kubectl` because it has Kustomize built-in.
 Depending on your version of `kubectl`, the version of `kustomize` will be different.

 Depending on your tool of choice, you can run either of the following commands in the folder containing the `kustomization.yaml` file:
-- kustomize build
+- `kustomize build`
-- kubectl kustomize
+- `kubectl kustomize`

 The result of running either of the above commands, will be a larger YAML file with all the resources in the resources list with the namespace set to `loadgen`.
 Check the snippet below: